 In this article you will learn about Inter-Integrated Circuit(IIC/I2C) protocol, its theory of operation and practical applications.
-Subscribe here to enable complete access to all technical articles, online tests and projects.

 The Inter-integrated Circuit (I2C) is a protocol intended to allow multiple “slave” digital integrated circuits (“chips”) to communicate with one or more “master” chips.
 I2C is ideal for attaching low-speed peripherals to a motherboard or embedded system or anywhere that a reliable communication over a short distance is required.
 I2C devices use only 2pins for data transfer instead of 8 or more pins for traditional buses.
 I2C devices provides a connection-oriented communication with acknowledge.

 Transmitting and receiving the information step by step serially with respect to the clock pulses is called I2C protocol.
 It is an inter-system and short-distance protocol, which means, it is used within the circuit board to communicate the master and slave devices.